-In record time the mobile phone has surpassed the fixed net phone.
+In record time the mobile phone has surpassed the fixed net phone with regard to subscriptions.
 In 2001, there was an almost equal distribution of mobile and fixed net subscribers.
 Since then, the number of fixed net subscribers has decreased, while the number of mobile subscribers has advanced rapidly.
-96 persons in 100 are mobile subscribers.
-Since many people hold more than one subscription, the share of the population without a mobile phone is not limited to 4 per cent.
+There are more mobile subscribers than people in Denmark.
+The reason for this is that many people hold more than one subscription.
+6 per cent of the families in Denmark have no mobile phone.

-Danes still prefer the fixed net phone for long calls.
-In 2004, calls by fixed net phone accounted for 17 billion minutes, while calls by mobile phone accounted for 5 billion minutes.
-The trend is towards more calls by mobile phone and fewer calls by fixed net phone.
+Danes still use the fixed net phone more than the mobile phone.
+In 2005, calls by fixed net phone accounted for 13,9 billion minutes, while calls by mobile phone accounted for 6.5 billion minutes.
+However, the trend is towards more calls by mobile phone and fewer calls by fixed net phone.